rchillyard/Number/README.md

 Value
 =====
-The "value" of a _Number_ is represented by the following type:
+The "value" of a _Number_ is represented by the following type (see _com.phasmidsoftware.number.package.scala_):

     type Value = Either[Either[Option[Double], Rational], Int]